Introduction

 As I described earlier, a museum’s accessibility is not a true or false, for that matter, it never will be, but it is a continuous progress towards inclusion and exceptional accessibility.
 But if you feel that your museum could be more accessible, there is quite a bit you can do.
 It will not be an overnight process, but there is a lot you can do right now, practically at no or minimal cost to get started.

-Take an inventory
+Take an Inventory

 The first step is to take an inventory of what aspects of your museum are accessible.
 You will be surprised, there will be quite a bit, just to mention a few:

-• Your building most likely already complies with the ADA requirements, and people with wheelchairs or strollers are able to navigate it.
+- Your building most likely already complies with the ADA requirements, and people with wheelchairs or strollers are able to navigate it.

-• You may already have rest areas for people who occasionally need to sit down.
+- You may already have rest areas for people who occasionally need to sit down.

-• You may already have some quiet rooms for people who are overwhelmed by sensory input.
+- You may already have some quiet rooms for people who are overwhelmed by sensory input.

-• You may already have large labels and large print descriptions for people with visual impairment.
+- You may already have large labels and large print descriptions for people with visual impairment.

-• If you used an accessible content management system, your online content may by default already be somewhat accessible.
+- If you used an accessible content management system, your online content may by default already be somewhat accessible.

 Most likely, there is much more.

-Commit to accessibility today
+Commit to Accessibility Today

 After you have your inventory, my suggestion is to stop the bleeding, and commit to accessibility right now as much as possible.
-Maybe not much is in place, maybe not much is possible right now and that’s ok.
+Maybe not much is in place, not much is possible right now and that’s ok.
 But work towards it, because it is much faster and cheaper to make something accessible from the beginning than to fix it later.
 For now, identify what part of your future work you can do differently to implement any level of accessibility.
-Even if just building processes around what you did well based on your inventory, and make a commitment that you will maintain it.
+Even if just building processes around what you did well based on your inventory, and commit that you will maintain it.

 Train your staff about accessibility

 One way to accelerate accessible practices is to have clear direction on what needs to be done.
 One way to do it is to get your entire staff on the same page with accessibility, by organizing training sessions.
 Again, it doesn’t have to be all or nothing.
 Start small, maybe bring in somebody who can provide a disability awareness session and talk about the needs of people with disabilities.
 We can get back to more complex training later.
-For now, make sure that it is not only the organization, but the individuals working there have a commitment to accessibility.
+For now, make sure that it is not only the organization, but the individuals working there commit to accessibility.

 Prioritize